In this vidIQ review, I will give you the low down on everything you need to know about the YouTube certified broswer extension.

 The live stats bar collates the data from the backend of the YouTube analytics dashboard, and delivers it in a handy pop up.
 The great thing is that this stats bar can be viewed almost anywhere on the YouTube platform.

 This is a handy feature if you are just browsing some YouTube videos and want to quickly see a snapshot of how your channel is performing.

 Keyword research tools

-Having the vidIQ extension gives you access to a range of invaluable keyword research tools that will help you to reach more viewers organically.
-Access to these tools is dependent on your vidIQ plan; with less access on the Basic plan and greater access on the Boost+ plan.
+Having the vidIQ extension gives you access to a range of invaluable keyword research tools that will help you reach more viewers organically.
+Access to these tools depends on your vidIQ plan; with less access on the Basic plan and greater access on the Boost+ plan.

 One of the keyword research tools is the Keyword Inspector.
 You can search keywords and vidIQ will provide you with valuable statistics on the search volume, competition and an overall score.

 The overall score is a value out of 100 and takes into account the search volume and competition.

 Higher keyword scores indicate more search volume and less competition than lower keyword scores.

 Not only that, but you will also receive related keywords that may be even better than your keyword.